muratk5n/thirdwave/en/README.md

 ---

-It cld be helpful for the new actor too..
+It cld be helpful for the new actor..
 No need to ask director what s/he wants..
 It's like 'look at the shot already there give me that (with some reinterp surely)'.